RossPaterson/advent-of-code/2016/Notes.md

 The first part was a simple list search to invert an MD5 hash.

-The second part builds inverted array.
+The second part builds an inverted array.

 ## Day 6: Signals and Noise